OnlineCardGame-41/onlineCardGame/README.md

 2. Download the artifact **`CardGame-windows`**.
 3. Extract the ZIP archive to any local directory (no installation required).
 4. Double-click `CardGame.exe`.
-   The game will start and automatically connect to the public signalling server whose address is shipped in `CardGame/config/server.cfg`.
+   The game will start and automatically connect to the public signalling server

 > _Advanced_: To build from source you need Go 1.24+, Godot 4.4, and the Godot export templates.
 > Run `go run ./server/cmd` to launch the signalling server and `godot --export-release "Windows Desktop"` from the **CardGame** folder to rebuild the client.